 When you are dealing with complex financial affairs, actions in one area can spill over into another.
 Sometimes these unintended consequences can easily be avoided; other times they don't reveal themselves until it's too late.
-Sometimes the choice is clear; sometimes it's not, as in the dilemma weighing the likelihood of an IRS audit if someone amends her return.

-As financial professionals, our job is to help you identify and avoid unintended consequences to the extent that we are able.
-When it comes to Social Security and Medicare, here are some actions and their consequences that you should be aware of.
+As financial professionals, our job is to help clients identify and avoid unintended consequences to the extent that we are able.
+When it comes to Social Security and Medicare, here are some actions and their consequences you should be aware of.